Broadcast Engineer (247 Team)

 - Excellent career progression – the BBC offers great opportunities for ambitious individuals to seek new challenges and work on many different and varied products.

 - Unrivalled training and development opportunities – our in-house Academy hosts a wide range of internal and external courses and certification.

 - A vibrant digital community – we have a strong focus on continuous improvement and engineering excellence.
 We host regular talks from internal and external speakers, and provide generous opportunities to attend industry events and conferences.

 - A variety of technical challenges – we work across a wide range of platforms, languages and technologies; from the latest frameworks and open standards, to the newest devices and modern cloud platforms.

-- Benefits - We offer a competitive salary package, a shift-based 35-hour working week and 25 days holiday with the option to buy an extra 5 days, a defined pension scheme and discounted dental, health care, gym and much more.
+- Benefits - We offer a competitive salary package, a shift-based 35-hour working week and 26 days (1 of which is a corporation day), a defined pension scheme and discounted dental, health care, gym and much more.

 About the BBC